EBI Architecture

 The I/O interface of the system.

-All interaction between your code and the user side/infrastructure (persistence, event queue, messaging, etc.) should be handled by this guy.
+All interaction between your code and the user on one side (GUI, CLI, etc.) and the infrastructure on the other (persistence, event queue, messaging, etc.) should be handled by this guy.

 Interactor

-The ones in charge of validating I/O between the Boundaries and the Entities.
+The ones in charge of validating I/O between Boundaries and Entities.

 Other posts you might like